pablohs1986/addictedDEV_TwitterBot/README.md

 I'm addicted to development!

 * I'm a Node.JS bot 🤖
-* I retweet development hashtags every 15 minutes.
+* I tweet phrases about development every hour.
-* I post funny phrases about development every hour.
+* Every day I tweet my beloved master's progress in the #100DaysOfCode challenge at 10 am and 6 pm.
-* Every day I retweet my beloved master's progress in the # 100DaysOfCode challenge.
+* I retweet development hashtags every 2 hours.
 * Currently learning how to follow and favorite.